debops/debops/docs/external-certificates.rst

   copied to all currently managed remote hosts, but won't overwrite already present files;

-You can use this to distribute already signed certificates with their private keys.
+You can use this to distribute already issued certificates with their private keys.
 Putting them in :file:`realms/by-group/all/` directory will ensure that all hosts will have the same set of keys and certificates.
 If you put them in a specific group directory, only hosts in that group will receive the files.